AllanWang/McGill-Public/ECSE-429/notes.md

         * Each condition must be true & false at least once
         * Must have a pair of test cases where one condition changes, affecting the outcome
         * Requires n + 1 cases

+## Lecture 10 - 2018/10/08

+// TODO missed

+## Lecture 11 - 2018/10/10

+* Data flow graph (DFG) captures flow of definitions
+    * Similar to control flow graph
+    * Annotate nodes with def, c-use as needed; annotate edges with p-use
+* Paths go from def to a use case node; p-use are for edges only and are included in the paths
+* Mutation testing
+    * Given a program, create some mutants (change one node from original)
+    * Original test will then run through mutants; if all are detected, then the mutants are dead and the test set is adequate